chatswithjc/godisgood/content/en/docs/book/god-is-simple.md

 2) Offer it to God...

 3) Then embrace everything...
+4)

 Here is the reason...
 Unless you offer God everything you won't be able to embrace everything...
 In our human nature we only want to embrace what we label "good"....
 God says, "Offer everything... then embrace it..."
 "What do I do with my lack of money?
-Shortage of funds... "

-Offer it to God, present it to him as an offering, then you will be able to embrace your condition and learn incredible lessons to grow and see new possibilities.
+Shortage of funds... " Offer it to God, present it to him as an offering, then you will be able to embrace your condition and learn incredible lessons to grow and see new possibilities.

+{{< /details >}}

 ----

-Whatever you are facing, good and bad, offer it to God and then embrace it, Friend!
-I promise...
-You will see God opening your eyes and producing magnificent spiritual, emotional and mental growth, that will impact your body, relationships and your world around.
-No life coach, or pastor can ever come up with a more powerful, transforming principle as this one!
+Whatever you are facing, good and bad, offer it to God and then embrace it, I promise you will see God opening your eyes and producing magnificent spiritual, emotional and mental growth, that will impact your body, relationships and your world around.